yandex/mapsapi-ios/README.md

 1. Create class `MyMapViewController` inherited from `MapsAPIViewController` and add it to any place you want to put the map.

-2. Copy the [myMap.js](defaults/myMap.js) to your target resources and use [JavaScript API](https://tech.yandex.com/maps/jsapi/) to modify it and operate with the map.
+2. Copy [myMap.js](defaults/myMap.js) to your target resources and use [JavaScript API](https://tech.yandex.com/maps/jsapi/) to modify it and operate with the map.

 ## Example